irini-git/OA-STM-Corpus_copy/SimpleText/README.md

 This format will be good for basic text mining purposes.
 However, you have to take the tokenization, sentence breaking, etc. as it comes.
-For more advanced text mining you will need to extract the data you need from the source XML files.
+For more advanced text mining, you will need to extract the data you need from the source XML files.

 1. SimpleText_auto provides automatically tokenized, sentence broken,